Shiina18/shiina18.github.io/_posts/2021-07-27-constrained-least-squares.md

 It seems that

 - CVXOPT tends to achieve negligibly higher loss.
-This should be due to the default parameters for tolerance (duality gap) are different.
+This should be due to different default parameters for convergence tolerance (duality gap).
 It doesn't imply that CVXOPT is worse by any means.
 - CVXOPT runs significantly faster even when dealing with large matrices.
 - SLSQP does fail to converge with default parameters when dealing with large matrices.